tbrockman/cf-takehome/README.md

 Here's how we do the rest of what was asked for:
 - [x] Has one long URL ➡️ Store a key-value pair of short URL -> long.
 - [x] No duplicate URLs are allowed to be created ➡️ Store a key-value pair of long URL -> short.
-- [x] Generating a short url from a long url ➡️ We atomically increment a counter and encode it to base58 as the short URL.
+- [x] Generating a short url from a long url ➡️ We atomically increment a counter and [base58 encode it](https://learnmeabitcoin.com/technical/base58#why-base58) as the short URL.
 An alternative would be to store a hash of the long URL and only store a prefix.
 We won't have collisions but our URLs are a bit more guessable and *technically* you can create an infinite redirect loop if you take advantage of that -- you could do the same with hashing but you're probably better off just mining Bitcoin.

-Next.js and React were chosen primarily for developer productivity reasons.
+Next.js (and Reach) were chosen primarily for productivity reasons.

 Given more time, I would probably re-write the backend in Rust.